hpe-dev-incubator/hpe-dev-portal/README.md

 ## Commands
 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into your new site’s directory and start it up to run the gatsby project on development mode

     ```sh
     cd hpe-dev-portal/
     yarn install
-    yarn develop
+    yarn start
     ```
-    The latter will run the gatsby project on development mode.

 1.  **Open the source code and start editing!**